s-diniro/ioti-shields/iot4i-v2/examples/simple-shields/QueryableSimpleShield/README.md

 This shield expects the following parameters:

-- **entryConditionJsonQuery** : the json query used to provide an entry condition to filter events that doesn't belong to this shield.
+- **entryConditionJsonQueries** : the json queries used to provide an entry condition to filter events that doesn't belong to this shield.
-- **shieldJsonQuery** : the json query used to provide the main shield logic
+- **shieldJsonQueries** : the json queries used to provide the main shield logic
 - **actionParams** : the params needed by the external action, example is shown below:

 ```json